insidegui/WWDC/README.md

 ## Sharing

 You can share direct links to specific session videos.
 Just select the session on the list and ⌘C to copy It's URL, or use the right-click menu.
+For instance, [this link](wwdc://2014/101) opens up the 2014 keynote.

 ![rightmenushare](https://raw.githubusercontent.com/insidegui/WWDC/master/screenshots/rightmenushare.png)